 4. What is the timing of Culver’s hiring process?

 You should receive a confirmation email as soon as you successfully submit your online staff application.
-Most returning staff will not need an interview unless we are considering a different job for 2020.
-New staff who are under consideration will be asked to schedule a Skype or FaceTime interview, probably starting in January 2020.
-Job offers to returning staff will likely start going out in January, and new hires will start getting job offers in February.
+Most returning staff will not need an interview unless we are considering a different job for 2021.
+New staff who are under consideration will be asked to schedule a virtual interview.
+We anticipate interviews will begin in November 2020.
 We would like to finish hiring in April – but that never happens for one reason or another.
 We often end up sending some offer letters in late May and early June.

 5. Can you tell me more about how Culver does the hiring?